antonshalak/Selenium/README.md

 * KeywordRunner is responsible for running the tests
 * I didn't implement any pageobject class here as the demo works with just one page, so I'm operating with raw web elements retrieved through driver calls.
 Pageobjects describing the page and elements on it can be implemented in future if the need arises
-* This small framework lacks some features, like fancy reporting in HTML format, Run flag capability allowing to keywords to run from test case file.
+* This small framework lacks some features, like fancy reporting in HTML format, Run flag capability allowing to choose keywords to run/skip in test case file.
 This is for demo purpose only and the test case is exclusively implemented for interview purposes